 - (2) Install polyethylene encasement with a minimum overlap of 1-foot at all joints.
-Tape the polyethylene wrap every 3-feet and at joints to prevent soil from coming into contact with the pipe. - (3) Carefully place backfill material to prevent tears and punctures in the polyethylene encasement.
+Using adhesive tape that will bond in all weather conditions, tape the polyethylene wrap every 3-feet and at joints to prevent soil from coming into contact with the pipe. - (3) Carefully place backfill material to prevent tears and punctures in the polyethylene encasement.
 Promptly repair any tears and punctures per the manufacturer's recommended procedures. - (4) When connecting to or tapping into existing or new polyethylene encased pipe, wrap two or three layers of tape completely around the pipe at the connection/tap location.
 Mount the tapping machine on the taped area and make the tap directly through the tape and polywrap.
 Install the corporation stop and inspect the area for damage, repair prior to backfilling, as necessary. - (5) Consult the Engineer if it is determined that a proposed connection may not be performed as described above.
 Upon authorization, repair or replace any polyethylene wrap which was cut away to allow for the connection or tap.
 Include the required overlap and taping requirements as described herein.